Max Planck Insitute for Biology Tübingen

-- Group leader at MPI for Developmental Biology starting 2020
+- Max Planck Research Group Leader at the MPI for Biology Tübingen (Since 2020)

-The widespread and convergent evolution of pectinolytic mutualisms in leaf beetles provides a highly tractable model to characterize the molecular and biochemical currencies contributing to the evolution of folivory across the Metazoa, with applications that extend to ruminants and folivorous animal groups.
-Our work is integrative in nature, combining genomics and fieldwork with chemical ecology and developmental biology to understand the origin of microbe-beetle interactions and the adaptive impact of pectin degradation for folivores.
+The widespread and convergent evolution of pectinolytic mutualisms in leaf beetles provides a highly tractable model to characterize the molecular and biochemical currencies contributing to the evolution of folivory across the Metazoa.
+Our work is integrative in nature, combining genomics and fieldwork with chemical ecology and developmental biology to understand the origin and molecular evolution of obligate symbioses.

 Available PhD Projects

 - Berasategui A, Breitenbach N, García-Lozano M, Pons I, Sailer B, Lanz C, Rodriguez V, Hipp K, Ziemert N, Windsor D, Salem H. (2022) The leaf beetle Chelymorpha alternans propagates a plant pathogen in exchange for pupal protection.
 Current Biology 32 (16) 4114-4127 doi: https://doi.org/10.1016/j.cub.2022.07.065.